Maldon East and Heybridge railway station

 Maldon East and Heybridge railway station served the town of Maldon and village of Heybridge in Essex, England.
 It was opened in 1848 by the Maldon, Witham & Braintree Railway (MWBR) on a branch line from Witham to Maldon.
 It was originally named Maldon but was renamed Maldon East in 1889 and then Maldon East and Heybridge in 1907.

 It was a terminus station located at the end of two branch lines from Witham and Woodham Ferrers.
 A plan dated 1920 shows that the station had a goods shed and a two-road engine shed.
 A turntable was situated adjacent to the station building and there were sidings that served the Blackwater Canal and the river wharf.

 The line and the station closed to passenger services in 1964 as part of the Beeching closures.

 Description

-The station building at Maldon is an impressive example of Victorian railway architecture.
-The reason behind this is during the 1847 election the potential MP (David Waddington a vice-chair of the Eastern Counties Railway) was looking to woo his constituents.
-A lot of local people found employment on the construction of the railway and it was reported in an investigation into the election afterwards that some of these were not actually fit to do the work they were paid for.
+The station building at Maldon is an impressive example of Victorian railway architecture, although built in an unnecessarily extravagant style.
+In 1847, David Waddington was seeking re-election to the Maldon parliamentary constituency and was a vice-chair of the Eastern Counties Railway.
+Paye suggests that he appears to have enhanced the specification of the building in order to encourage employment locally, but Gairns provides a more prosaic reason, that of appealing to civic pride among the middle classes.